OlivierSohn/hamazed/BACKLOG.md

   in determining the strategy to use.
 (to verify that we need first to split Statistics in Properties + Statistics (averageable))

-2 aspects : the time it takes to find the solution, how many matrices are tested. the pertinence of rotations / interleave could be improved to reduce the number of tested matrices?

 Before generalizing, we should see if improvements vary with number of components / probability / size.

 - Notion of Property containing upperbounds, wall probability, small world size and "statistics" that are constant.